Video Advertising assessment study guide

 - Reservation campaigns have minimum spend requirements.

-- Our advertising team sends weekly campaign performance reports for your review.
-You can then request targeting changes to help improve ad performance.
+- Our advertising team can provide you with a campaign performance report and you can then request targeting changes to help improve ad performance.

 Benefits of advertising on a reservation basis